-A great battlecard is a visual aid or document that helps your sales team compete on product, pricing, features, and other comparisons.
+A battlecard is a popular sales asset used primarily in competitive situations.
+Traditionally speaking, it’s a visual aid or document that helps your sales team understand how your product, pricing, strategy and features stack up against your competitors.

 Traditional Battlecard Examples